 Piano lessons, either online or in-person, are offered to all ages including adults and seniors All levels and styles of music are taught.
 Ford offers a traditional approach as he works to develop a solid technique and a fluid ability play classical, jazz, and modern styles.
 It is not just a piano lesson it's a complete, in-depth and fun music program.
-The lessons include music theory and history, ear training and sight reading which are tailored each student's skill and needs.
+The lessons include music theory and history, ear training and sight reading.
+The lessons are tailored to each student's skill and needs.